infoatgodreams/GoDreams-Repository/Roll Ups/Education/Education.md

 - Without support, many care leavers in India, Zimbabwe, and Philippines face financial difficulties and the pressure to earn an income which forces them to postpone their education

 ## Facilitators of Academic success:

+*According to a paper on the educational outcomes of children in care[^7], There are common themes among those who have done well.
+These include good relationships with and support from key adults, and a sense of resilience combined with high aspirations and persistence.
+A stable placement while attending a good school in the final years of secondary education also helps.*

 From conversations with care-leavers in Ghana, we know that[^3]
 * The factors identified in various studies as contributing to the educational success of care leavers include: